Writing and Acting for the Stage and Screen

 His adaptation of Gifted Hands, the inspiring autobiography of Doctor Ben Carson, was nominated for the Humanitas Prize and for a Critics Choice Award, was named one of the top ten movies of the year by Movieguide, and won three Image Awards (for Outstanding Actor, Actress, and TV movie) and the prestigious Camie Award.
 His adaptations of two Patricia Cornwell mysteries, At Risk and The Front, aired on Lifetime in April 2010, and his adaptation of The Pillars of the Earth, an eight-hour series based on Ken Follett’s best-selling novel and a piece he is particularly proud of, aired throughout the world beginning in July, 2010.
 It received three Golden Globe nominations, garnered him his fifth nomination for a Writers Guild Award, won a Gemini Award, a Romy Award, and an Emmy nomination for Best Miniseries.
 His eight-hour adaptation of World Without End, Ken Follett’s sequel to Pillars, premiered in the autumn of 2012.
 His latest film (for Lifetime), The Long Island Serial Killer: A Mother’s Hunt For Justice, aired in February 2021.

 Recently, his stage-adaptation of William Peter Blatty’s The Exorcist was produced in London’s West End to wonderful reviews, toured the U.K., and is currently under option for Broadway.

 His first novel, Hook’s Tale, was published to great acclaim by Scribner in 2017.
-He has adapted it for the stage and it will soon premiere at Houston’s Stages Theatre.
-He’s recently completed his newest play, Fathers and Sons, is working on La Dottoressa, a musical with Matty Selman based on the life of Maria Montessori while writing a new play commissioned by The Denizen Theatre (Marlowe!
+He adapted it for the stage and it premiered at Houston’s Stages Theatre in October 2021.
+He’s newest plays include Fathers and Sons, La Dottoressa, a musical with Matty Selman based on the life of Maria Montessori which was workshopped by the New Harmony Project in conjunction with the University of Evansville in September 2021, and Marlowe!
 Goethe!
-Faust!), and finishing two novels, The Fever and The Locked Door.
+Faust!, a meta-mash-up of two interpretations of the Faust legend with the lives and loves of Christopher Marlowe and Johann Wolfgang von Goethe.
+In addition, he is polishing two novels, The Fever and The Locked Door.